EEP - Execution Evidence Platform

 License behaviour

-The current screens already show an important split
+The TRAILFLOW product is having an important split

 Capture and basic review may remain available while some outputs or presentation features depend on licensing or edition.